thewildjacko/ChordCombiner-SwiftUI/README.md

 This is the main view of the app.
 It displays 3 `Keyboard` views, initially with no keys highlighted.

-The user can tap either the upper or lower keyboards or their titles to move on to the next screen, [ChordCombinerChordSelectionMenu](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/c050522459a11841f6656c9561bd946cb27c83b6/ChordCombiner-SwiftUI/ChordCombinerView/ChordCombinerMenu%20Views/ChordCombinerChordSelectionMenu.swift).
+The user can tap either the upper or lower keyboards or their titles, displayed with [ChordCombinerMenuCoverView](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/86f06c6e1e2b459d056f4d0d313565524b2905dc/ChordCombiner-SwiftUI/ChordCombinerView/ChordCombinerMenu%20Views/ChordCombinerMenuCoverView.swift), to move on to the next screen, [ChordCombinerChordSelectionMenu](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/c050522459a11841f6656c9561bd946cb27c83b6/ChordCombiner-SwiftUI/ChordCombinerView/ChordCombinerMenu%20Views/ChordCombinerChordSelectionMenu.swift).

 After users have selected lower and/or upper keyboards, they can return to [ChordCombinerView](https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/e72cc3202da023e8beeb25876318e258caf6e540/ChordCombiner-SwiftUI/ChordCombinerView.swift) to see a visual overview of their selections.
-See below for screenshots of the different outcomes for `ChordCombinerView`:
+The below screenshots show the different outcomes for `ChordCombinerView`:

 #### Lower chord selected